describo/describo.github.io/src/docs/guide/assistant-supported-discovery.md

 # Assistant enabled e-discovery

-Using the describo assistant you can interrogate your content to quickly establish the themes and narratives that you might want to describe.
+Using the Describo Assistant you can interrogate your content to quickly establish the themes and narratives that you might want to describe.

 :::tip info